How To Set Personal Goals

 PLAN TO LEARN NEW SKILLS:

-Don’t plan more than 3 new skills to work toward so as not to burn out before you begin.
+Don’t plan more than three new skills to work toward so as not to burn out before you begin.

 BE PRESENT & LEARN TO BE A GREAT LISTENER:

-I have a tendency to interrupt people when they’re talking.
-It’s a bad habit and I want to break it.
+I tend to interrupt people when they’re talking.
+It’s a bad habit, and I want to break it.
+I need to work on that because I know it important to listen to others.

 I plan to wait until they’ve finished speaking before thinking of my response.